neshkeev/containers/hadoop/README.md

-# Single Node Cluster Hadoop packaged by neshkeev
+# A Hadoop Docker image packaged by neshkeev

 **DISCLAMER**: